kalbasit/shabka/rfcs/0001-shabka-usage-design.md

 This directory must have a `home.nix` that defines a function for the user as its now done in the `home.nix` inside a host's configuration.
-In this `home.nix`, the user can then define its personal configuration, using the `home` module in `shabka`, overriding it, or directly using `home-manager` configuration options.
+In this `home.nix`, the user can then define their personal configuration, using the `home` module in `shabka`, overriding it, or directly using `home-manager` configuration options.